bleupen/halacious/README.md

 ## Rels documentation
 Halacious includes an (extremely) barebones namespace / rel navigator for users to browse your documentation.
 The server binds to the `/rels` path on your server by default.

+_Note: Hapi 9 / 10 users must install and configure the vision views plugin to enable this feature.

 ## Automatic /api root
 Discoverability is a key tenant of any hypermedia system.
 HAL requires that only the root API url be known to clients of your